puppeteer/puppeteer/docs/api/puppeteer.locator.md

 </td><td>

 Fills out the input identified by the locator using the provided value.
-The type of the input is determined at runtime and the appropriate fill-out method is chosen based on the type. contenteditable, selector, inputs are supported.
+The type of the input is determined at runtime and the appropriate fill-out method is chosen based on the type. `contenteditable`, select, textarea and input elements are supported.

 </td></tr>
 <tr><td>